Udaipur in Monsoon Season: The Case for Visiting When Nobody Else Does

 Pyaaz ki Kachori — Onion-stuffed fried pastries.
 Every corner has a vendor during monsoon.
 15-25 INR each.

 Chai — Everywhere.
 Always.
 Extra ginger during the rains.
 10-20 INR per cup.
-The chai at Jagdish Temple's steps is served in tiny clay cups that you smash on the ground when finished (they're biodegradable).
-Stand in the rain with a hot chai and watch the temple reflect in puddles.
+The chai at Jagdish Temple's steps arrives in tiny clay cups that you smash on the ground when finished (they're biodegradable).
+Stand in the rain with a hot chai and watch the temple reflect in the puddles.

-Rooftop dining tip: even during rain, most Udaipur rooftop restaurants have covered sections.
-The sound of rain on the canopy while you eat paneer tikka with a lake view...
-I mean, come on.
+Rooftop dining tip: even during rain, most Udaipur rooftop restaurants keep covered sections.
+The sound of rain on the canopy while you eat paneer tikka over a lake view is the kind of memory the city hands out for free.

 Practical Monsoon Tips